CS340-19/Linux-4-Kids/Proposal.md

 only scratch the surface of Linux without proficiency at the command line.
 Possibilities of topics to learn about in this section are almost endless, and the topics covered will likely be specific and targeted programs over the most useful commands.
-Young Linux students will likely begin with explanation of what a shell is, how to manipulate files, and directory structure.
+Young Linux students will likely begin with an explanation of what a shell is, how to manipulate files, and directory structure.
 These command line lessons will largely involve a lot of practice and hands-on work, so that the more difficult lessons can be more thoroughly absorbed.